Mahdi-Forghani/Mahdi-Forghani/README.md

 Software Engineer and Technical Lead with 7+ years of experience building backend systems and enterprise applications.

-I mainly work with **.NET and C#**, with a focus on backend engineering, system design, architecture, and engineering practices.
+I mainly work with **.NET and C#**, focusing on backend engineering, system design, software architecture, and engineering practices.

-Currently, I'm a **Core Team Technical Lead at MrBilit**, where I work on technical direction, backend systems, mentoring, and day-to-day engineering.
+Currently, I'm a **Core Team Technical Lead at MrBilit**, where I work on technical direction, backend systems, architecture, and mentoring.

-I enjoy solving complex problems, improving how teams work, and helping engineers grow.
+I enjoy solving complex problems, improving engineering practices, and helping engineers grow.

 ## 🛠️ Tech Stack